Network Infrastructure · UPS Selection Guide

 Network closets are often non-conditioned

 Telecom rooms, wiring closets, and IDF locations frequently lack dedicated HVAC.
-Lead acid batteries degrade rapidly above 25°C. All Xtreme Power lithium network UPS platforms operate to 50°C — the right choice for non-conditioned spaces.
+Lead-acid degrades rapidly above 25°C; all Xtreme Power lithium network UPS platforms operate to 50°C — the right choice for non-conditioned spaces.

 Remote management